societe-generale/aikit/README.md

  * improved and new "scikit-learn like" transformers ;
  * GraphPipeline : an extension of sklearn Pipeline that handles more generic chains of tranformations ;
  * an AutoML to automatically search throught several transformers and models.

 Full documentation is available here: https://aikit.readthedocs.io/en/latest/

+You can run examples [here](https://mybinder.org/v2/gh/societe-generale/aikit/master?filepath=/notebooks), thanks to [Binder](https://mybinder.org).

 ### GraphPipeline

 The GraphPipeline object is an extension of `sklearn.pipeline.Pipeline` but the transformers/models can be chained with any directed graph.